morrelinko/simple-photo-docs/docs/library.md

 ## Push

-Hey!
-We are not in the labour room (o_o )!

-This is a feature in Simple Photo that allows you to push photo result or detials about a photo
+This is a feature in Simple Photo that allows you to push photo result or details about a photo

 into an already existing array or array of items.